eh3rrera/ocpj8-notes/10-Java-Concurrency/3-Use-synchronized-keyword-and-java.util.concurrent.atomic-package-to-control-the-order-of-thread-execution.md

     this.n = this.n + 1;
 }
 ````
 The increment of variable n is vulnerable to concurrency.
 We can use the synchronized keyword to fix this.
-We can for example synchronize the method:
+We can, for example, synchronize the method:
 ````java
 int n = 0;